coderpatros/environment-indicator/README.md

 By default the element opacity is set to 0.75 and pointer-events set to none.
-This is to allow users to be able to see through the indicator and interact with any element underneath it, like a top nav bar for example.
+This is to allow users to be able to see through the indicator and interact with any element underneath it, like a top navigation bar for example.

 As I try this out on more sites I find css rules, that when inherited, mess up the rendering of the indicator.
 If it doesn't work for you please create an issue on GitHub with a link to the site that it doesn't work on.
 If it's a non-public site, i.e. a web app on an internal corporate network please include a list of the computed styles from your browsers dev tools.
+Or if you're up to it, create a fix and pull request.

 ## Licence